deliveroo/deliveroo.engineering/_guidelines/api-design.md

-One could argue this is a lack of normalisation; and that cities, regions, and countries are actually entities of a broader `places` concept; properties then relate to a number of places with varied `kind` properties, and which relate to each other as a tree (or digraph).
+One could argue this is a lack of normalisation; and that cities, regions, and countries are actually entities of a broader `places` concept; properties then relate to a number of places with varied `kind` properties, and which relate to each other as a tree (or digraph) — but depending on the use case, this might be cumbersome over-normalisation.

 ----------